IamLiesa/blog_21moves/content/blog/how-to-get-started-with-running-beginners-guide.md

 1. Treat a run for chocolate
 I admit, it’s not the best motivation because if consumed too much it kills the effect of the run, but for me it works every time.
 My motto is: I am doing sports so that I can eat more chocolate.
 Just kidding, though it is part of my motivation.
 In the end of course I don’t really have that piece of chocolate all the time, but the thought alone keeps me running.

-2. Look for the most stylish sportswear  Lately stores are packed with stylish sportswear.
+2. Look for the most stylish sportswear
+Lately stores are packed with stylish sportswear.
 Some of it is so pretty, I would even love to wear it on the streets.
 If you chose an outfit that you’re excited about to wear the next morning, it will get you in your running tights so much easier.

-3. Put on some good tunes  Good music always gets me up from the chair and makes me want to move.
+3. Put on some good tunes
+Good music always gets me up from the chair and makes me want to move.
 Before the run I listen to it as a motivator, and while running the right beats make me run so much quicker and I will be much more energetic.
 Maybe I’ll even finish the run with some squats then!

-4. Use the right app  There is nothing worse and at the same time better than snoozing in the morning.
+4. Use the right app
+There is nothing worse and at the same time better than snoozing in the morning.
 I must admit it: I never get up on the first ring of my alarm watch.
 But at the same time I never feel any fitter when having snoozed for a couple of minutes.
 If you want to get up and running in the morning, don’t fall into the trap of snoozing for too long.
-I am now using the app Kiwake.
+I am now using the app {{% a_blank "Kiwake" "https://itunes.apple.com/us/app/kiwake-alarm-clock-take-back/id951876055?mt=8" %}}.
 It costs 3 Dollars and it’s totally worth it.
 The night before you go to sleep you need to take a picture of something very far away, for example the coffee maker in the kitchen and the alarm clock won’t get off the next morning until you’ve taken the exact same picture again.
 It’s magic, isn’t it?!

 5. Do a *little* Instagram stalking
 Whenever you’re lacking motivation to go running, just scroll through your Instagram feed and look at all these sporty girls who are actually sweating it out.
 Your FOMO will surely get you out of bed.